RProDigest/BAN6800/FinalCapstoneSubmission/README.md

 ---
 ## 📝 License
-This project is for academic and educational use.
-Contact the author for extended licensing and commercial rights.
+This project is provided for **academic and educational use only**.
+For **extended licensing**, **commercial use**, or integration into proprietary platforms, please contact the author directly.

+© 2025 Mubanga Nsofu.
+All rights reserved.

 ---